Jason Rebrovich: Buffalo Bills

 In 2013, he followed then Syracuse head coach Doug Marrone to the Buffalo Bills where he became a defensive quality control coach.
 Rebrovich was promoted to assistant defensive line coach before the 2014 season.
 He was promoted to outside linebackers coach before the 2015 season.
 He was promoted to defensive line coach before the 2016 season.

 Jacksonville Jaguars

 In 2017, he began working with the Jacksonville Jaguars as assistant defensive line coach.
 He was promoted to defensive line coach on January 16, 2019.
 He missed the team's week 11 game in 2020 against the Pittsburgh Steelers due to COVID-19 pandemic protocols.

 Green Bay Packers

 On February 18, 2022, Rebrovich was hired by the Green Bay Packers as their outside linebackers coach.
 On March 10, 2023, Rebrovich was promoted to pass rush specialist.
+On March 12, 2024, Rebrovich was transitioned to defensive line coach.
+He was fired by Green Bay on January 17, 2025.

+Buffalo Bills (second stint)

+On February 4, 2025, the Buffalo Bills hired Rebrovich to serve as their assistant defensive line coach.

 Personal life

 Rebrovich is a native of Clarence, New York, and graduated from Clarence High School in 1996.
 He played two years of college football at Alfred State College, before finishing his collegiate football career at Cortland.